folio-org/mod-source-record-manager/README.md

 * After instance was created, to the record will be added 2 values:
   1. To the "*999ff$s*" field - will be added matchedId.
   2. To the "*999ff$i*" field - will be added instanceId.
+##### NOTE - This was a basic implementation, but currently there is a change that make 999ff$s = 999ff$i.
+But, there are some discussion to revert this one.

 ### When the Data import action = *Modify* or *Update*:
 ### HRID-001 field logic: